 When answering this question, provide enough information to show that your product or service satisfies real market needs and isn’t just a whim.

 Describe the features and benefits of each product or service you want to sell.
 Explain why you selected it and what makes it different from similar offerings.
-What problem will your products solve, and what gaps will your services fill?
+What problem will your products solve and what gaps will your services fill?

 Draft a plan for sourcing these products.
 Options here include in-house production or outsourcing.

-When describing your products line, you also need to draft a pricing plan, which includes the strategies and models you plan to use.
+When describing your product line, you also need to draft a pricing plan, which includes the strategies and models you plan to use.
 This gives stakeholders and partners a clear picture of your offerings.

 4. Conduct market analysis